Las Vegas airport officially debuts new name - NewsBreak

 The FAA approved the name change in June 2021, after the Clark County Commission voted in favor of the move.
 There were also longstanding calls to remove former Nevada Sen. Pat McCarran’s name from the airport, citing his anti-immigrant and anti-Semitic views.

-The airport’s FAA code, LAS, will not change.Daniel Carey, drummer for rock band Tool, arrested at KC airport
+The airport’s FAA code, LAS, will not change.Chase Center announces stricter entry requirements for fans ages 2 to 11

 The initial cost of the name change is $4.2 million, though it is being paid through donations.
 The first phase will include changing all signs in the outdoor and entrance areas to the airport.